Triangular spectra and their applications to derived categories of noetherian schemes: Abstract

 \section{Abstract}

-For a triangulated category $\cT$, Matsui recently introduced a topological space $\tSpec(\cT)$ which we call the triangular spectrum of $\cT$ as an analog of the Balmer spectrum introduced by Balmer for a tensor triangulated category.
-In the present paper, we use the triangular spectrum to reconstruct a noetherian scheme $X$ from its perfect derived category $\dpf(X)$.
-As an application, we give an alternative proof of the Bondal-Orlov-Ballard reconstruction theorem.
+In recent work, for a triangulated category $\cT$, the author introduced a topological space $\tSpec(\cT)$ which we call the triangular spectrum of $\cT$ as a tensor-free analog of the Balmer spectrum for a tensor triangulated category.
+In this paper, we use the triangular spectrum to reconstruct a noetherian scheme $X$ from its perfect derived category $\dpf(X)$.
+As an application, we give an alternative proof of the Bondal-Orlov-Ballard reconstruction theorem in the special case (when both varieties have ample or anti-ample canonical bundles).
 Moreover, we define the structure sheaf on $\tSpec(\cT)$ and compare the triangular spectrum and the Balmer spectrum as ringed spaces.